 Optional - Natural Candles

-On our tree can not miss natural candles.
-Since my childhood, these are used for the Christmas tree and lit exclusively for Christmas Eve.
+Natural candles can not be missed on our tree.
+Since I was a little girl, these have been used for the Christmas tree and lit exclusively for Christmas Eve.
 Using those candles is a tradition with us.

 The candles are attached to the Christmas tree with unique Christmas tree candleholders on the outer branches of the Christmas tree.
 They either have the same color as the Christmas tree decorations or use ivory-colored ones.